Metropolis--Hastings with Scalable Subsampling

-In the Bayesian framework, the posterior distribution of the model parameters contains all information needed for inference, but even with simple models, the posterior is generally known only up to a constant of proportionality.
-Markov Chain Monte Carlo \citep[MCMC;][]{robert1999monte, brooks2011handbook} is a class of simulation methods commonly used in Bayesian statistics to sample from posterior distributions.
-At the core of MCMC methods is the Metropolis--Hastings (MH) algorithm, which proposes at each iteration a new parameter value and then decides whether or not to accept it.
-The acceptance decision requires the evaluation of the full (unnormalised) posterior density evaluated at the proposed parameter and this in turn requires the evaluation of every single term in the likelihood.
-In this big-data era, where datasets consist of millions or even billions of data points, each likelihood evaluation is computationally expensive and it becomes infeasible to repeat this at every iteration, as required by the standard MH algorithm.
+In the Bayesian framework, the posterior distribution of the model parameters contains all information needed for inference.
+The Metropolis--Hastings (MH) algorithm \citep[e.g.,][]{brooks2011handbook} is a core Markov Chain Monte Carlo (MCMC) method commonly used in Bayesian statistics to sample from posterior distributions.
+At each iteration, it proposes at a new parameter value and then decides whether or not to accept it.
+The acceptance decision requires the full (unnormalised) posterior density evaluated at the proposed parameter, and this, in turn, requires the evaluation of every single term in the likelihood.
+In this big-data era, where datasets consist of millions or even billions of data points, each full likelihood evaluation is computationally expensive and the cost of repeating this at every iteration, as required by the standard MH algorithm, becomes prohibitive.

-Optimisation-based algorithms, such as variational and Laplace approximations \citep{raj2014faststructure, yogatama2014dynamic, andersen2018bayesian, winter2024emerging}, are still feasible, but these are inexact.
-In this context, a new class of MCMC methods has gained attention more recently: \textit{scalable MCMC} algorithms; see \cite{fearnhead2024scalable} for a recent review.
-In an attempt to alleviate the computational burden of performing traditional MCMC sampling on large datasets, some of the works in the scalable MCMC literature propose splitting the data into partitions and then, in parallel, performing posterior sampling on each partition across multiple CPUs.
-This approach is called `divide-and-conquer', as the data are divided into multiple disjoint subsamples, and the final posterior is obtained by combining the subposteriors from each subsample.
-One of the challenges related to this approach is to efficiently combine the subposteriors in cases where the target distribution is non-Gaussian; see, for example, \cite{neiswanger2013asymptotically, scott2016bayes, nemeth2018merging, vyner2023swiss,trojan2024diffusion}.
+Optimisation-based algorithms, such as variational and Laplace approximations are still feasible, but are inexact.
+In this context, a new class of MCMC methods has gained attention: \textit{scalable MCMC} algorithms; see \cite{fearnhead2024scalable} for a recent review.
+To alleviate the computational burden, some works propose partitioning the data and then, in parallel, performing posterior sampling on each partition across multiple CPUs.
+This `divide-and-conquer' approach approximates the final posterior by combining the subposteriors from each subsample.
+One of the challenges with this approach is to efficiently yet accurately combine the subposteriors in cases where the target distribution is non-Gaussian; see, for example, \cite{neiswanger2013asymptotically, nemeth2018merging}.